Thais love chatting, laughing, gossiping, maybe not too much discussing but to put it short love to talk to other people.

 To add new friends to your WhatsApp messenger and start chatting you simply need to save the phone number of your new friend and after two or three minutes the new contact will appear in the “Contacts” list of your WhatsApp.
 You can then start the chat simply by clicking at her/his profile in the list.

-There are a few niche messenger apps (like TALK and Chaton) but seriously don’t worry about them, if you have any of the three apps I mentioned here you can chat with any Thai person that has a smartphone.
+There are a few niche messenger apps (like WeChat, TALK and Viber) but seriously don’t worry about them, if you have any of the three apps I mentioned here you can chat with any Thai person that has a smartphone.

-Obviously if you go out to the villages you have lot’s of people that don’t have smartphones or tablets (often not a phone at all) and then the way to write eachother is simply via good old sms messages.
+Obviously if you go out to the villages you have lot’s of people that don’t have smartphones or tablets yet (often not even a phone at all) and then the way to write each other is simply via good old sms messages, or email.

-I make sure to update this post once the apps are not relevant anymore or the Thai people have gotten crazy about another new app from Japan or Korea.
+I make sure to update this post once these apps are not relevant anymore or the Thai people have gotten crazy about another new app from Japan or Korea.